elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> For instance, special keys like Shift or F1 or others.
-For those keys, event.key is approximately the same as event.code.
-Please note that event.code specifies exactly which key is pressed.
-For instance, most keyboards have two Shift keys: on the left and on the right side.
-The event.code tells us exactly which one was pressed, and event.key is responsible for the “meaning” of the key: what it is (a “Shift”).
+  <div><strong>Interview Response:</strong> Shift, F1, and other special keys.
+Event.key is roughly equivalent to event.code for such keys.
+Please keep in mind that event.code defines which key gets pushed.
+For example, most keyboards include two Shift keys: one on the left and one on the right.
+The event.code informs us which one was pushed, whereas the event.key determines the "meaning" of the key: what it is (a "Shift").
     </div><br />

 Example: